Zendesk integrates Discord chat for better customer support

 Game publishers can use the Zendesk platform to offer customer support to gamers or community moderators directly from within the Discord interface.
 Gamers can get help from the publisher’s customer service agents without ever having to leave a game.

-Discord recently announced that it has more than 150 million monthly active users who send more than 530 million messages a day.
+Discord recently announced that it has more than 150 million total users — and 46 million monthly active users — who send more than 530 million messages a day.

 “Discord is a no-brainer for us,” said Luke Behnke, vice president of product for San Francisco-based Zendesk, in an interview with GamesBeat.
 “It’s a massive platform growing like crazy, and our partners have been asking for it.”